frncsdrk/supa/README.md

 ```
 supa

-Usage: ./supa.sh -o <user>@<host> [-h help] [-u upgrade] [-r reboot]
+Usage: ./supa.sh -o <user>@<host> [-h help] [-u upgrade] [-p package] [-r reboot]

 Options:
   -h                                               help
   -u                                               upgrade
+  -p                                               package
   -r                                               reboot
   -v                                               version

 Examples:
   ./supa.sh -h                                     display this message
   ./supa.sh -o you@remote-host                     run apt update and apt list --upgradeable
   ./supa.sh -o you@remote-host -u                  same as the former but with the addition of upgrading all packages
+  ./supa.sh -o you@remote-host -u -p [package]     same as the former but with the addition of upgrading one single package
   ./supa.sh -o you@remote-host -u -r               same as te former but with the addition of allowing reboot if necessary

 ```